matbmeijer/DemografixeR/README.md

 ## Installation

-You can install the released version of DemografixeR following these `R`
+You can install the development version of DemografixeR following these `R` commands:
-commands:

 ``` r
 if (!require("devtools")) install.packages("devtools")